MedBlog

 Stroke patient works with therapists.

-Linda Lewis, a stroke patient, does balance training exercises with occupational therapist Darin Choudhury and nurse Ivo Edimo.
+A stroke patient does balance training exercises with occupational therapist Darin Choudhury and nurse Ivo Edimo.

 Stroke